aliguori/patches/README.md

 Special terms have a prefix and can be used to search against other parameters than subject text.
 The following prefixes are supported:

-- ''status:broken'' show broken series (malformed or missing patches)
+- `status:broken` show broken series (malformed or missing patches)
-- ''status:obsolete'' show series that have newer versions available
+- `status:obsolete` show series that have newer versions available
-- ''status:pull-request'' show pull requests
+- `status:pull-request` show pull requests
-- ''status:rfc'' show RFC postings
+- `status:rfc` show RFC postings
-- ''status:committed'' show committed series
+- `status:committed` show committed series
-- ''status:unapplied'' short hand for '''not (status:broken or status:obsolete or status:pull-request or status:rfc or status:committed)'''
+- `status:unapplied` short hand for `not (status:broken or status:obsolete or status:pull-request or status:rfc or status:committed)`
-- ''status:reviewed'' show series where every patch has at least one Reviewed-by
+- `status:reviewed` show series where every patch has at least one Reviewed-by
-- ''to:ADDRESS'' show series where '''ADDRESS''' is on the receipent list
+- `to:ADDRESS` show series where `ADDRESS` is on the receipent list
-- ''from:ADDRESS'' show series where '''ADDRESS''' is the sender
+- `from:ADDRESS` show series where `ADDRESS` is the sender
-- ''reviewed-by:ADDRESS'' show series if a patch has a Reviewed-by by ADDRESS
+- `reviewed-by:ADDRESS` show series if a patch has a Reviewed-by by `ADDRESS`
-- ''tested-by:ADDRESS'' show series if a patch has a Tested-by by ADDRESS
+- `tested-by:ADDRESS` show series if a patch has a Tested-by by `ADDRESS`
-- ''nacked-by:ADDRESS'' show series if a patch has a Nacked-by by ADDRESS
+- `nacked-by:ADDRESS` show series if a patch has a Nacked-by by `ADDRESS`
-- ''acked-by:ADDRESS'' show series if a patch has a Acked-by by ADDRESS
+- `acked-by:ADDRESS` show series if a patch has a Acked-by by `ADDRESS`

 Query Examples
 --------------